HerrKnarz/Playnite-Extensions/README.md

 Thsi repository hosts all my extensions for the superb open source video game library manager and launcher [Playnite](http://playnite.link/).
 Only Link Utilities is released yet, but I'm working on a new extension to manage company names and have some ideas for other extensions as well, that will end up here.

+If you want to use my extensions, I strongly recommend to install them via the add-ons menu in Playnite or the [official add-on database](https://playnite.link/addons.html) and not use the releases here on github, because they only consist of the add-ons that were changed lately and not all of them every time.

 If you have more ideas for these extensions, feel free to suggest them by opening an issue!

 ## Link Utilities